githubnext/copilot-workspace-user-manual/getting-started.md

    making larger edits, debugging, etc.

 1. __Learn about ad-hoc tasks__ by visiting the [Ad-hoc Tasks](adhoc-tasks.md) page.
 Ad-hoc tasks are tasks that you define yourself, without the context of an issue or pull request.
 You can start an ad-hoc task from the Copilot Workspace dashboard, or from the repository page on GitHub.com.

+1. __Enable Automated PR Creation__ by visiting the [Copilot Workspace settings panel](settings.md) and enabling the "Automate PR Creation" setting.
+This feature allows Copilot Workspace to automatically create a first-round PR when an issue is created.
+The PR will be based on the initial analysis of the issue and will include a draft implementation plan.
+You can review and modify the PR before finalizing it.